Poisson approximations on the free Wigner chaos: Introduction

 One should note that the techniques involved in our proofs are different from those adopted in the previously quoted references, as they are based on a direct enumeration of contractions.
-These contractions emerge when iteratively applying product formulae for multiple Wigner integrals -- see also \cite{NouYet}.
-One crucial point is that the moments of a free Poisson random variable can be expressed in terms of the so-called {\it Riordan numbers}, counting the number of non-crossing partitions without singletons (see e.g. \cite{bernhart}).
-We also stress that one cannot expect to have convergence to a non-zero free Poisson inside a Wigner chaos of odd order, since random variables inside such chaoses have all odd moments equal to zero, while one has e.g. that $\varphi[Z(\lambda)^3] = \lambda$ (see Remark \ref{calculmoment}(ii)).
+These contractions emerge when iteratively applying product formulas for multiple Wigner integrals; see also~\cite{NouYet}.
+One crucial point is that the moments of a free Poisson random variable can be expressed in terms of the so-called \textit{Riordan numbers}, counting the number of noncrossing partitions without singletons; see, for example,~\cite{bernhart}.
+We also stress that one cannot expect to have convergence to a nonzero free Poisson inside a Wigner chaos of odd order, since random variables inside such chaoses have all odd moments equal to zero, while one has, for example, that $\varphi[Z(\lambda)^3] = \lambda$; see Remark~\ref{calculmoment}(ii).

-As a consequence of Theorem \ref{mainthm}, we will be able to prove the following result, stating that Wigner chaoses of order greater than 2 do not contain any non-zero Poisson random variable.
+As a consequence of Theorem~\ref{mainthm}, we will be able to prove the following result, stating that Wigner chaoses of order greater than 2 do not contain any nonzero Poisson random variable.

-\begin{prop} Let $q\geq 4$ be even, and let $F$ be a non-zero random variable in the $q$th Wigner chaos.
-Then, $F$ cannot have a free Poisson distribution. \end{prop}
+\begin{prop} Let $q\geq4$ be even, and let $F$ be a nonzero random variable in the $q$th Wigner chaos.
+Then $F$ cannot have a free Poisson distribution. \end{prop}

-As pointed out in Remark \ref{r:chi2} below, centered Poisson random variables with integer rate can be realized as elements of the second Wigner chaos.
-As a consequence, Proposition \ref{P:nochi2} implies that the second Wigner chaos contains random variables whose distribution is not shared by any element of higher chaoses.
-This result parallels the findings of \cite{KNPS}, where it is proved that Wigner chaoses of order $\geq 2$ do not contain any non-zero semicircular random variable.
-Note that, at the present time, it is not known in general whether two non-zero random variables belonging to two distinct Wigner chaoses have necessarily different laws.
+As pointed out in Remark~\ref{rchi2} below, centered Poisson random variables with integer rate can be realized as elements of the second Wigner chaos.
+As a consequence, Proposition~\ref{Pnochi2} implies that the second Wigner chaos contains random variables whose distribution is not shared by any element of higher chaoses.
+This result parallels the findings in~\cite{KNPS}, where it is proved that Wigner chaoses of order $\geq2$ do not contain any nonzero semicircular random variable.
+Note that, at the present time, it is not known in general whether two nonzero random variables belonging to two distinct Wigner chaoses have necessarily different laws.

-\begin{rem}{\rm We are still far from understanding the exact structure of the free Wigner chaos.
+\begin{rem} We are still far from understanding the exact structure of the free Wigner chaos.
 For instance, almost nothing is known about the regularity of the distributions associated with the elements of a fixed Wigner chaos.
-In particular, we ignore whether such laws may have atoms or are indeed absolutely continuous (as those in the classical Wiener chaos). } \end{rem}
+In particular, we ignore whether such laws may have atoms or are indeed absolutely continuous (as are those in the classical Wiener chaos).
+Further references related to the subject of the present paper are \cite {DN,DNNcmp}. \end{rem}